SotaYoshida/NuclearToolkit.jl/docs/src/index.md

   - construct approximate wavefunctions with eigenvector continuation

 ## Optional parameters
-For some parameters, the default values are used unless the user specifies those in the file, `optional_parameters.jl`.
+For some parameters, the default values are used unless the user specifies.
 See the [Optional parameters](parameters) page for more details.

 ## Issues/Pull requests

 NuclearToolkit.jl is designed to be an open-source software and to guarantee reproducibility and transparancy of the future works.
-Making issues and pull requests are fully welcome.
+Making issues and pull requests are fully welcome, you will be acknowledged or can be an author of future version of the paper.